sgoldenlab/simba/docs/simba.data_processors.rst

 Data processors
 ==============================

-Methods for manipulating classification and pose-estimation data
+Methods for manipulating and transforming classification and pose-estimation data

 Aggregate classifier statistics calculator
 --------------------------------------------------